jordanshatford/youtube-downloader/docs/HOSTING.md

 # the address of the frontend (used to allow CORS origin)
 ALLOWED_ORIGIN=https://some-address.com

-# NOTE: on Heroku this does not need to be specified as it is specifed by Heroku itself
+# NOTE: on Render this does not need to be specified as it is detected by Render itself
 PORT=8080
 ```